edgexfoundry/edgex-docs/docs_src/microservices/general/database/Ch-Postgres.md

 # PostgreSQL

-EdgeX Foundry also supports PostgreSQL as the persistence database.
+EdgeX Foundry uses PostgreSQL as the persistence database by default.

 PostgreSQL is an open-source object-relational database system (licensed under the PostgreSQL License) that offers exceptional scalability and performance, with support for both relational and document (JSON) data models.